Philip Powers

 Philip Powers (born 1963) is a record producer - and author - specialising in film scores and classical music.
 His recordings have been nominated for five ARIA Awards.
 He has produced 34 CDs for the 1M1 Records label including The Lighthorsemen and The Coolangatta Gold.
-He has also produced or executive produced more than 50 CDs for the Sydney Symphony Orchestra on Sydney Symphony Live and other labels.
+He also produced or executive produced more than 50 CDs for the Sydney Symphony Orchestra on Sydney Symphony Live and other labels.
 A number of these have been with the conductor Vladimir Ashkenazy as well as two CDs with the conductor Gianluigi Gelmetti.
 Another CD featured Vladimir Ashkenazy as pianist playing rare Rachmaninov works.
-He was supervising producer of Sir Charles Mackerras, a double CD featuring famous Czech repertoire and Richard Strauss' Also sprach Zarathustra conducted by Sir Charles Mackerras.
+He was the supervising producer of Sir Charles Mackerras, a double CD featuring famous Czech repertoire and Richard Strauss' Also sprach Zarathustra conducted by Sir Charles Mackerras.